 4.1.
 Develop an annual budget that accounts for the funding stream.

 4.1.1.
-Maintain a budget and report income and expenses on a quarterly basis to the WSSPC Board of Directors at each Board meeting.
+Maintain a budget and report income and expenses to the WSSPC Board of Directors at each Board meeting.

 4.2.
 Maintain funds that are sufficient for WSSPC to function.

 4.3.
 Identify and leverage all potential funding sources to assure sustainability.